 Brava Roof Tiles Are the Superior Choice

-If you are thinking about slate, barrel tiles or cedar shakes, Brava Roof Tiles are premium roofing products.
-Brava’s Cedar Shake, Spanish Barrel Tile, and Old World Slate roofing tiles are available in black as well as other colors — including custom colors.
+Just check out our beautiful photo and video galleries.
+Brava’s Cedar Shake, Spanish Barrel Tile, and Old World Slate roofing tiles are available in black and many other colors — including custom colors.

-We offer free samples and can help you find a professional installer to make sure the job is done right.
 Brava has been providing state of the art synthetic roofing tiles for decades and our products are on homes across America and in Europe.
-Contact us today for a free sample, professional advice, and great customer service.